This article will explore the function of emotions from an evolutionary perspective.

 Imagine yourself in a zoo watching a caged lion.
 You’re amused as the majestic animal moves about, occasionally roaring and yawning in the bright sun.
 Hoping to get some kind of reaction, you roar back at the lion.

-Say the lion perceives your behaviour as a mockery of its communication style and charges toward you, throwing itself at the cage where you’re standing on the opposite side.
-Unconsciously, you run several steps backwards with your heart in your mouth.
+Say the lion perceives your behavior as a mockery of its communication style and charges toward you, throwing itself at the cage where you’re standing on the opposite side.
+Unconsciously, you run several steps backward with your heart in your mouth.

 Clearly, your mind triggered the emotion of fear in you to protect you from the charging lion.
 Since emotions are generated by the subconscious mind, the conscious knowledge of there being a steel cage between you and the animal didn’t prevent the fear reaction from being generated.

 The survival value of the emotion of fear in this context is pretty obvious.
 Fear keeps us alive.

 Our subconscious is continuously scanning our environment for information that may potentially have some bearing on our survival and reproduction.